Who We Are

 Gaining Ground relies on the support of thousands of volunteers, generous individual donors, funding organizations, and community partners.
 We deeply appreciate their belief in growing food and growing community.

-Throughout the harvest season, produce from Gaining Ground’s farm goes to food pantries, meal programs, schools, and shelters in Greater Boston and Eastern Massachusetts.
-Our approach is local and sustainable—most of our produce is distributed within 20 miles of our farm and within 24 hours of harvest.
+Throughout the harvest season, produce from Gaining Ground’s farm goes to food pantries, meal programs, schools, other nonprofits, and shelters in eastern Massachusetts.
+Our approach is local and sustainable—most of our produce is distributed within 25 miles of our farm and within 24 hours of harvest.

 Details